Morals Without Money

 In Matthew 6:24 and Luke 16:13, where Jesus states that "You cannot serve both God and mammon".
 "Mammon" comes from the Aramaic word for "material wealth" or "money", forcing a choice between that and the salvation found in divine obedience and afterlife.

 Benjamin Franklin's advice to the young man is identified by Max Weber as the embodiment of what he called The Protestant Ethics i.e. the faith that Time x Work = Money + Respect.
 This sets up a correlation where the causal arrow can move in both directions: if hardwork causes money, then you must look at his possession to investigate a man's moral character.
-That's how Marxists also counter Weberians : it isn't religion causing material conditions, but the material conditions causing ideology.
+That's how Marxists also counter Weberians : it isn't religion causing material conditions, but the material conditions causing ideology, a disagreement through which the collectivism of Marx evolved into Sorelian and Leninist influence.
 These terrible theories of causality give birth to the empty pockets fallacy (i.e. one must buy his way into a moral opinion) among other fallacies like The Law of Attraction, The Prosperity Gospel, Hustle culture and the Neoliberal faith in lassaiz faire economics and the invisible hand.
 It's their version of the Halo effect.

 The emergence of Proof of Election (the unspoken 'sola pecune') under Calvinist Protestantism forced an inversion of the original relationship between the 'moral' and the 'pragmatic'.
 This has the effect of weakening or reducing all ethos to pathos, and all pathos is anti-logos.
 Ends justify the means, abhorrent or realpolitik-y as they may seem to the moral subject.